 You know that business development managers are the foundation of any successful organization.
 What, exactly, do they do, though?
 Here are a few of their primary responsibilities:

-- Identify new business opportunities.
+- Identify new business development opportunities.
 While the form of this responsibility depends on the company in question, a business development manager’s most essential role is to identify new potential partnerships, markets, and ways to reach customers.
 Once they’ve identified these opportunities, they’ll be expected to leverage them to bring in more revenue.

 - Team updates and unification.
 The business development manager serves a central purpose in the organization.
-They not only support the team and its goals, but they work to unify team members and build relationships both internally and externally.
+They not only support the business development team and its goals, but they work to unify team members and build relationships both internally and externally.

 Changing Sales Trends Requires Dedicated Business Development Professionals